Skip To Main Content

 Laboratory Evaluations at UTSA

 Laboratory evaluations are carried out by the Laboratory Safety Division.
 The frequency of evaluations depends upon the hazard level of the laboratory.
 Hazard levels are based on the chemical, biological, physical, or radiological hazards in the laboratory and/or the procedures carried out in the laboratory.
 The hazard level is determined by Laboratory Safety personnel after consultation with the principal investigator (PI) or laboratory manager/supervisor.
-There are three hazard levels: low, medium and high.
-Low hazard laboratories are evaluated annually, medium hazard laboratories are evaluated biannually, and high hazard laboratories are evaluated each quarter.
-The entire evaluation procedure is available in the PIs BioRAFT page.
-A myUTSA ID (abc123) is needed to access BioRAFT.
+There are three hazard levels: low, medium, and high.
+Low-hazard laboratories are evaluated annually, medium-hazard laboratories are evaluated biannually, and high-hazard laboratories are evaluated each quarter.
+The entire evaluation procedure is available on the PIs SciSchield page.
+A myUTSA ID (abc123) is needed to access SciSchield.
 The checklist will be filled out by the Laboratory Safety personnel at the time of the evaluation.
-Members lists should be updated prior to the evaluation and whenever changes of personnel occur, and chemical/equipment inventories are required to be updated on the PIs page in BioRAFT.
+Members lists should be updated before the evaluation and whenever changes of personnel occur, and chemical/equipment inventories are required to be updated on the PIs page in SciSchield.

 Safety Training